Tech-sas/Playbook/README.md

 Tech-sas Playbook
 =======================

+Live app running at [http://techsas-playbook.herokuapp.com/](http://techsas-playbook.herokuapp.com/)

+---

+This is a single page app to facilitate sharing information to attendants of [Welcome to Tech-sas, a Hackathon by the Houston Community, for the Community](http://techsas.co).

 ### JavaScript in the front, Markdown in the back.

-Live app running at [http://techsas-playbook.herokuapp.com/](http://techsas-playbook.herokuapp.com/)

 ![http://cl.ly/image/3b1j470j2R1y/mullet-ratio.jpg](http://cl.ly/image/3b1j470j2R1y/mullet-ratio.jpg)